Metadata-Game-Changers/RORRetriever/README.md

 # ROR Retriever
 The [Research Organizatiopn Registry](https://ror.org) provides access to a growing collection of unique and persistent identifiers (RORs) for research organizations and a [web interface](https://ror.org) and [API](https://ror.readme.io/docs/rest-api) for searching the collection with an organization name or a affiliation string.
-The web interface and API work well if you have a small number of affiliation strings that need identifiers, but what if you have several hundred organization names or thousands of affiliation strings.
+The web interface and API work well if you have a small number of affiliation strings that need identifiers, but what if you have several hundred organization names or thousands of affiliation strings?
 This is the daunting problem that repositories face when they are trying to populate their existing records with identifiers.
-ROR Retriever is a tool developed to help address this problem.
+ROR Retriever is a tool developed to help address these repositories and others that are ready to add identifiers to large collections with many affiliations.

 # Usage
 **Use python RORRetriever.py -h to see this usage description.**